Properly use an RV battery disconnect switch

 With the switch in place and mounted, you now need to take the end and reattach the terminal to the negative battery post.

-Double-check the switch is still in the “on” position to prevent any power flow until you are ready.
+Double-check that the switch is still in the “off” position to prevent any power flow until you are ready.

 Step 6.
 Reattach the RV Battery Cables to the Poles and Test Switch